 Even the way the Western world sees and talks about color has changed over time.
 The ancient Greeks believed there to be something special about the number seven, for everything from musical notes to colors.
 A word for orange did not exist in English until the 1500s, when orange trees were brought to Europe from Asia.
 In the 1600s, Sir Isaac Newton continued the tradition of sevens, listing the rainbow as the now-traditional red, orange, yellow, green, blue, indigo, and violet.

-Bottom line: In the end, whether you see color as a universal experience has something to do with how you define a “universal experience,” as well as how you interpret language.
-What does your world view lead you to see: Is color perception something we all share, or something that makes us different?
+The Bottom Line: In the end, whether you see color as a universal experience has something to do with how you define a “universal experience,” as well as how you interpret language.
+What does your worldview lead you to see?
+Is color perception something we all share, or something that makes us different?

 An original version of this article appeared in SAPIENS, a publication that aims to transform how the public understands anthropology.
 The content has been adapted by the author to fit The Perspective’s Big Debate format.